kjkasi/EasyNetQWiki/Documentation/Scheduling-Events-with-Future-Publish.md

 Many business processes require that events be scheduled for some future date.
 For example, after an initial sales contact with a customer, we may want to schedule a follow up call at some time in the future.
 EasyNetQ can help you implement this functionality with its Future Publish feature.
-For example, here we are using FuturePublish to schedule a follow-up sales call for a month in the future.
+For example, here we are using the FuturePublish extension method to schedule a follow-up sales call for a month in the future.
 Note that FuturePublish uses UTC time.

     var followUpCallMessage = new FollowUpCallMessage( .. );